Canon 1D Mark II N vs Sony A7R

 Feature comparison: Canon 1D Mark II N vs Sony A7R

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A7R has an electronic viewfinder (2400k dots), while the 1D Mark II N has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the A7R has a higher magnification than the one of the 1D Mark II N (0.71x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark II N and Sony A7R along with similar information for a selection of comparators.

 |Canon 1D Mark II N»||optical||Y||2.5||230||fixed||n||8000||8.5||n||n||Canon 1D Mark II N|